willfinnigan/RetroBioCat-2/docs/starting_materials.md

 # Starting Material Evaluator
+During synthesis planning it can be important to know whether a molecule is commercially available, (or is the metabolism of a host organism).
+RetroBioCat 2 uses a starting material evaluator module to determine this.

 ## Commercial Starting Material Evaluator (default)
 RetroBioCat 2 has a default starting material evaluator, which utilises a database of commercially available molecules.